 Book 2 of Musique intimes was published by Mathot/Salabert in 1912, nearly a decade following the work’s completion.
 In the meantime, its various movements were premiered by different pianists such as Marthe Dron and Ariane Hugon.

-The two sets of Musiques intimes haven’t achieved the same degree of awareness and popularity as Soirs, another early Schmitt collection of piano pieces.
+The two sets of Musiques intimes haven’t achieved the same degree of renown or popularity as Soirs, another early Schmitt collection of piano pieces.
 Part of the reason may be that while the composer orchestrated Soirs — as he did much of his other piano music — he did not do so for either set of Musiques intimes.

 Despite its relative obscurity, thankfully we do have several fine recordings of this music.
 The French pianist Alain Raës recorded Book 2 in 1985.
 It was released on the FY label as part of a 2-LP anthology of Florent Schmitt’s piano music.